shoganaix/shoganaix/README.md

 <h4>🌿 Welcome to my profile!</h4>

-My name is Maria and I'm a Videogame Developer from Spain 🇪🇦
+My name is Maria and I'm a recently graduated *Videogame Developer* from Spain 🇪🇦
 - 🕹️ I’m currently studying programming.
-- 🎨 I am also an artist, I draw, sculpt animate, etc.
+- 🎨 I am also an artist, I draw, sculpt animate, and a long etc.
 - 🔭 I really enjoy video games, but I am also passionate about science and technology.
-I would like to someday pursue a career in astronomy (yes, I'm reaching for the stars, quite literally!🪐✨)
+I would like to someday pursue a career in astronomy (yes, I'm reaching for the stars!🪐✨)
 - 🌈 My pronouns are she/her
-- 🧊 A **fun fact** about me is that my go-to comfort food is ice!
-Yep, you read that right
+- 🧊 A **fun fact** about me is that my go-to comfort food is... ice!

 ---
 <h2 align="center"> Game Programming</h2>